-Student Right-to-Know Graduation Rate (based on AIC 2001 Cohort)
+Student Right-to-Know Graduation Rate (based on AIC 2004 Cohort)

-For full time, first-time BA degree seeking students entering AIC in Fall 2001, 73% had completed the BA degree on/before Spring 2004.
+For full time, first-time B.A. degree seeking students entering AIC in Fall 2004, 45% had completed the B.A. degree by Spring 2010.

-Student Right-to-Know Transfer-out Rate (based on 2001 Cohort)
+Student Right-to-Know Transfer-out Rate (based on 2004 Cohort)

-For the full-time, first-time AA and BA degree seeking students entering AIC in the Fall of 2001, the transfer out rate is not reported because AIC does not receive the transfer out data for verification from other institutions.
+For the full-time, first-time A.A. and B.A. degree seeking students entering AIC in the Fall of 2004, the transfer out rate is not reported because AIC does not receive the transfer out data for verification from other institutions.